-In Auto MIG mode pressing the Volts Control Knob will select Heat Control function which by turning the Voltage Control knob clockwise increases the voltage by 0.1V increments and the maximum value is +5V.
+In Auto MIG mode pressing the VOLTS Control Knob will select Heat Control function which by turning the VOLTS Control Knob clockwise increases the voltage by 0.1V increments and the maximum value is +5V.

-Adjusting the Voltage Control knob anti-clockwise decreases the voltage by 0.1V increments, the minimum value will be limited by the minimum output voltage, normally -5V.
+Adjusting the VOLTS Control Knob anti-clockwise decreases the voltage by 0.1V increments, the minimum value will be limited by the minimum output voltage, normally -5V.

-Turning the voltage control knob will adjust the heat setting off the Auto MIG synergic line (which is set at 0 on the Heat Control).
+Turning the VOLTS Control Knob will adjust the heat setting off the Auto MIG synergic line (which is set at 0 on the Heat Control).